 It might seem polite to have kids hug others, even family and friends, but here are 3 reasons your child doesn’t have to hug everyone.

-At a recent family gathering, my brother-in-law wanted a hug from my toddler, but my son was in no mood.
+At a family gathering, a relative wanted a hug from my then-toddler, but my son was in no mood.
 I didn’t force him to hug everyone or apologize for his shyness.
 Instead, I said, “Looks like you don’t want to hug right now.
 Maybe later?”

 “Later,” my toddler agreed.
-My brother-in-law requested a high-five instead, which my son much preferred.
+My relative, picking up the hint, requested a high-five instead, which my son much preferred.

 3 reasons your child doesn’t have to hug everyone

-Kids—especially the little ones—can feel overwhelmed when entering a house full of people.
+Kids—especially little ones—can feel overwhelmed when entering a house full of people.
 They don’t see some of these folks regularly, too.
-Adults can adapt to these situations.
-Kids—not so much.
+Adults can adapt to these situations, but kids—not so much.

-For children, especially those who feel easily anxious in large crowds and new settings, forcing hugs and kisses don’t help them better adjust.
-In fact, it can do the opposite: Frighten and overwhelm them and their sudden lack of personal space.
+For children, especially those who feel anxious in large crowds and new settings, forcing hugs and kisses don’t help them better adjust.
+In fact, it can do the opposite, frightening and overwhelming them with their sudden lack of personal space.

-I want my son to know he has a right to personal space even among puckered lips and outstretched arms.
-We may not be able to avoid the large crowds of people swarming to greet us, but at least he won’t have to hug them against his will.
+I wanted my kids to know they have a right to personal space even among puckered lips and outstretched arms.
+They may not be able to avoid the large crowds of people swarming to greet them, but at least they won’t have to hug them against their will.

-Children already feel like they have little say in our adult world—their bodies should one of the most important aspects of their lives they can make decisions about.
-I want my toddler to know he has absolute jurisdiction over his body.
+They already feel like they have little say—their bodies should be one of the most important aspects they can make decisions about.
+I want my kids to know they have absolute control over their bodies.

 3. Encourage your child to want to hug everyone

 I’m really not anti-hugging.
-I actually love that my family is the hugging type and enjoy seeing my toddler greet everyone.
+I actually love that my family is the hugging type and enjoy seeing my kids greet everyone.
 But when I was a kid, I honestly didn’t want to hug everyone.
-Not only did it feel like an obligation, I also felt like some adults weren’t even that excited to greet me.
+Not only did it feel like an obligation, I also felt like some adults weren’t even that excited to greet me, either.

-I want my toddler to show manners and respect and express genuine interest in those around him.
+I wanted my kids to show manners and respect and express genuine interest in those around them.
 Forcing hugs makes greetings an obligation rather than a genuine joy of seeing others.

 How to encourage your child to want to hug

-- Model proper behavior.
-When you want your kid to say hi to everyone, it’s best to lead by example.
-Usually with my toddler in tow, I try to say hi to everyone so he sees that saying hello is a pleasant experience.
+- Model the behavior.
+When you want him to say hi to everyone, it’s best to lead by example.
+With him in tow, try to say hi to everyone so he sees that saying hello is a pleasant experience.

 - Hype up the crowd.
-On our way to a party, we talk about the people we’ll see.
-“Remember how your aunt taught you that song about fingers and toes?” or “Grandma will be there; she visited us last week and said we’ll see her soon?”
+On your way to a gathering, talk about the people you’ll see.
+“Remember how your aunt taught you that song about fingers and toes?” or “Grandma will be there—she visited us last week.”
 This way, he gets excited about the people he’ll see.

 - Tell him what to expect.
-We also describe the party: “Lots of people will be there, and they’ll all come to the door when we walk in.”
+Describe what he might see once he arrives.
+“Lots of people will be there, and they’ll all come to the door when we walk in.”
 With descriptions, he’ll have a better idea of what to expect.

 - Ask him first.
-Once he’s finally at the party and people are clamoring to hug him, I ask his permission first.
-For instance, I’ll say, “Want to give your cousin a hug?” or “Let’s go say ‘hi’ to your aunt.”
-The tone is always one where he can refuse rather than one of forced commands.
+Once he’s finally at the party and people are clamoring to hug him, ask his permission first.
+“Want to give your cousin a hug?” or “Let’s go say ‘hi’ to your aunt.”
+Make it known that he can always refuse (instead of making it sound like a command).

 - Tell the truth.
-Usually he likes hugging people, but for the times he doesn’t, I say the truth rather than making up excuses.
-For instance, I’ll say, “Looks like he doesn’t want to give hugs right now.
+For the times your child doesn’t feel like hugging or engaging with others, say the truth rather than making up excuses.
+“Looks like he doesn’t want to give hugs right now.
 Maybe in a few minutes he’ll be up for it.”
 Instead of, “Oh, he’s a bit shy…” or “He just woke up from a nap…”

 - Offer an alternative.
-My relative did the next best thing with my son when he extended a high-five of a hug.
-Giving alternatives offers my toddler a chance to say hello without full-on hugging someone.
+My relative did the next best thing with my son when he extended a high-five rather than a hug.
+Giving alternatives offers your child a chance to say hello without hugging.
 Besides high-fives, he can also wave his hand, say “hi,” or see if he’d like to give a hug later.